Jayad/GetURDriver/README.md

   1. PUT: Update a Driver's location on every 60 second
   2. GET: Get all Drivers Nearby for a given Customer ( Based on Customers Current Latitude and Longitude,for a Given Radius and Given Limit to display )

+Prerequisite:
+The Project will work seemlessly in container, which will contain necessary dependencies.
+The system should have a docker installed.

 TechStack

 1. Language: The Project is Built using Java on Spring Tool Suite.
 For using inbuilt features(Like Thread) and performance factor    of Java, I have decided to Go with Spring on Java.